Basement-Renovator/basement-renovator/basement-renovator-ts/basement-renovator/README.md

   - The *main/browser* process is responsible for creating and managing application windows
   - The *renderer* processes each correspond to a window and are responsible for essentially running a given web app
 - `src/index.js` - All UI and business logic running in a *renderer* process; edit this for most development purposes
-- `src-main/index.js` - All *browser* process configuration and creation of the window
+- `main/index.ts` - All *browser* process configuration and creation of the window
-- `src-preload/index.js` - All preload code running just before the *renderer* process is split from the *main* process
+- `preload/index.tsx` - All "pre-load" code running just before the *renderer* process is split from the *main* process

 ## Available Scripts